Krrish (character): Concept and creation

-Fictional character biography
+Character biography

-Early life
+Krrish

 Krishna Mehra is the son of Rohit Mehra and Nisha Mehra.
 In the first film Koi...
-Mil Gaya, Rohit is gifted with superpowers, with his mind and body at the peak of human potential.
-Krishna inherited Rohit's mental powers at a young age, while his physical powers grew as he became older and spent his time in the wilderness, surpassing Rohit's after a point.
+Mil Gaya, Rohit was gifted with superpowers, when he was young, with his mind and body at the peak of human potential.
+Krishna was born and inherited Rohit's mental powers at a young age, while his physical powers grew as he became older and spent his time in the wilderness, surpassing Rohit's after a point.

-Becoming Krrish

-Due to his powers, Krishna was a genius and had a high IQ level even as a child.
 His grandmother Sonia takes the young Krishna to a remote mountain village in northern India to conceal his unique abilities.
-As he got older, Krishna's physical abilities grew alarmingly and even surpassed his father Rohit's by the age of 20.
+As he got older, Krishna's physical abilities grew alarmingly and even surpassed his father Rohit's by the time he turned 20 years old.
 At around this time, Krishna meets Priya when she vacations in the country.
 Krishna and Priya grow close just before she departs for her home in Singapore and while Priya views Krishna as a good friend, Krishna has strong feelings of love.
 To appease her boss, Priya calls Krishna to join her in Singapore, where she tries to get him to perform heroic acts by using his powers.
 Krishna does not, as he had promised his grandmother that he would hide his abilities.

 Krishna learns that his father Rohit was hired to help design a machine to see the future by Dr. Siddhant Arya.
 He further learned that Rohit had been killed by Dr. Arya when the former tried to destroy the machine, after learning of Dr. Arya's evil intentions.
-This caused his mother, Nisha, to die after being depressed and later injured after Krishna's birth.
-However, in the present timeline, Dr. Arya had used Rohit's notes and rebuilt the computer with a team of highly qualified scientists.
+This caused his mother, Nisha, to die after being depressed.
+However, Dr. Arya had used Rohit's notes and rebuilt the computer with a team of highly qualified scientists, which took them 20 years.

 Krishna later goes to a circus where an explosion occurs.
 He puts on a mask to hide his identity in order to save some trapped children, after which he is given the identity of a superhero Krrish.
 One of the scientists in Dr. Arya's team tells Krishna that his father Rohit is alive; Dr. Arya was keeping Rohit alive since he needed Rohit's retina scan to start up the future-seeing computer.
 With his supernatural powers, Krishna follows Dr. Arya to his island lair, where a huge fight ensues between Krrish and the doctor's thugs.
 Krrish eventually defeats them and saves Priya and Rohit.
 In the final scene, Krrish wounds Dr. Arya.
 Before he dies, Dr. Arya asks Krrish who he is, and Krishna reveals himself.
 After revealing to Rohit that he is his son, Krishna takes Priya and Rohit back to India, reuniting him with Sonia.